jeapostrophe/reach-examples/crowdfunding/readme.md

 1. Fundraiser provides a fundraising goal (e.g. 10 Algo) and a duration in blocks representing how long the contract is valid.
 1. Fundraiser deploys the contract.
-1. Contributors pay contributions (e.g. 2 Algo) toward the goal.
+1. Contributors pay varying contributions toward the goal.
 1. Each contributor pays a contribution, and then stops watching the contract.
 1. Contribution amounts can vary with each visit (same or different contributor).